top of page

 Resources and support: menopause and menstrual-related

-Sadly, there aren't a lot of resources out there for people navigating a neurodivergent menopause.
-I have gathered those I know of here - and you can download them as a PDF.
+I have gathered the best resources I know of on this page: you can download them as a PDF.

-The below pages provide a very good general explanation of menopause, as well as advice around managing symptoms:
+The below pages provide a very good general explanation of menopause, as well as advice around managing symptoms

-The Menopause Inclusion Collective are working to raise awareness and collate resources for people experiencing a different kind of menopause - for instance, because of neurodivergence, sexual or gender diversity.
+• The Menopause Inclusion Collective are working to raise awareness and collate resources for people experiencing a different kind of menopause - for instance, because of neurodivergence, sexual or gender diversity.

-Neurodivergent menopause: articles and podcasts
+Neurodivergent menopause articles and podcasts

 Podcasts on autistic experiences of menopause are here and here.

-Podcasts on ADHD experiences are here, here, and here.
-You might also be interested in these podcasts (here, here) about the effects of hormones on attention, thinking and mood.
+Podcasts on ADHD experiences are herehere, and here.
+You might also be interested in these podcasts (herehere) about the effects of hormones on attention, thinking and mood.

 One author's experience of an ADHD diagnosis at menopause